 By Michael Kugelman

-*About the author: Michael Kugelman is Deputy Director for the Asia Program and Senior Associate for South Asia at the Woodrow Wilson International Center for Scholars, Washington, DC.
+- About the author: Michael Kugelman is Director of the South Asia Institute at the Wilson Center.